Blog

 • Offer acceptance rate (OAR): The percentage of acceptance rate of your job offers.
 This provides you with an idea of how enticing your job offers are.

-• The number of open applications: These are applications sent by the candidate on their own initiative, rather than sending it to the job posting.
+• The number of open applications: These are applications sent by the candidate on their initiative, rather than sending them to the job posting.

 • Hiring manager satisfaction: The hiring manager conducts a performance evaluation of the new hire.
 This procedure can take place every 6 months.

-• Employee retention rate: The percentage of employees who stay with the company for a period of time.
+• Employee retention rate: The percentage of employees who stay with the company for a while.

 • Brand awareness: Brand awareness can be measured by social listening, which involves monitoring social media for brand references.